Bogalingamkrishnasai/PathFinder/react-book/backend/README.md

     - GET `/api/auth/current-user` returns the currently logged-in user or `{}` if no user is logged in
     - POST `/api/auth/login` with username and password as the JSON body logs in a user and returns 401 if the login is invalid
     - POST `/api/auth/logout` logs out a user
-- GET `/api/employees/isEmployeeOfTheMonth` with name as the search query returns a boolean indicating an employee of the month